cromlehg/REPU/README.md

 3. Call 'deploy' function on addres from (3).
 Gas 4000000 (actually 3979551).

 Contract manager must call finishMinting after each crowdsale milestone!
 To support external mint service manager should specify address by calling _setDirectMintAgent_.
-After that specified address can direct mint VST tokens by calling _directMint_.
+After that specified address can direct mint REPU tokens by calling _directMint_.

 ### How to invest
 To purchase tokens investor should send ETH (above minimum limit) to corresponding crowdsale contract.